 Glasgow is a stimulating place to study crime and responses to it, with a wide range of events and resources to enhance your studies.
 The Scottish Centre for Crime and Justice Research at the University of Glasgow is a friendly, informal place in which to study criminology.
 Staff are knowledgeable, approachable and enthusiastic and there is a thriving and welcoming research culture.
 Our regular seminar series draws visiting speakers from the UK, Europe and the United States to give talks on their research and to meet students; we run an inter-disciplinary Ethnography Reading Group; a working lunch meeting which is an informal arena for staff and students to discuss research ideas and theoretical interests, and our postgraduates organise events through the year, including mini conferences, and social events.

 Our programmes benefit from extensive links to the worlds of policy and professional practice.
 We have regular contributions to programmes from high-calibre speakers from the UK and abroad

-"The main reason for me to chose Glasgow University for my Postgraduate studies was because the MRes Criminology course was exactly what I've been looking for.
+'The main reason for me to chose the University of Glasgow was because the MRes Criminology course was exactly what I've been looking for.
 Especially when considering that my main focus was rehabilitation.
 I had a few universities between which I wanted to chose, and eventually Glasgow won.
 I previously studied in criminology in Stirling for 4 years, which is another reason for me to chose to continue my studies in Scotland, but at the same time get a new perspective in a different and bigger city such as Glasgow.